Xuanwo/pglance/TESTING.md

 ## Overview

 pglance uses a **pure Rust testing approach** that eliminates the need for Docker or external dependencies.
-All tests are written in Rust and executed using the pgrx testing framework.
+All tests (unit and integration) are written in Rust and executed using the pgrx testing framework with a single command.

 ## Test Structure